Animal Care

 - We use climate-controlled trailers to protect chickens from extreme weather during transportation.

 - We expect that commercial hog farmers in Canada will convert to group sow housing by July 1st, 2029, in accordance with the Canadian Pork Excellence PigCARE program.
-Maple Leaf’s goal is to source 100% of our pork from group sow housing systems and will continue working with Canada Packers to achieve that goal.
+Maple Leaf’s goal is to source 100% of our pork from group sow housing systems.

 Animal Care Performance Report